 It's important to understand the features, costs and risks of a lifetime mortgage.
 It'll reduce the amount of inheritance you can leave, and may affect your tax position and access to welfare benefits.

-A lifetime mortgage can help give you a financial boost in retirement and build for the lifestyle you want in later life.
-But it's important to weigh up both the benefits and drawbacks before applying.
+Our lifetime mortgage can help you release capital in retirement and build the lifestyle you want in later life.
+But it's important to weigh up both the pros and cons before applying.

 - You'll remain a homeowner

 You'll remain the legal owner of your own home until it's sold once you and your partner have passed away or moved into long-term

 You won't ever pass any debt on to your estate or family once you pass away or go into full time care providing your house is sold for the best price reasonably obtainable

 Our lifetime mortgage gives you the option to receive either a one-off cash sum or a smaller lump sum with a cash reserve to draw from you'll only pay interest on the money you withdraw and voluntary partial repayments can be made (terms and conditions apply)

 We tailor our interest rates to each individual application meaning you'll always get a fixed rate that will never increase and is unique to your personal situation

 You can safeguard a percentage of your home's value to leave behind as an inheritance although this may reduce the amount you'll be able to borrow